 In the College of Veterinary Medicine .

-Katherine M. Edmondson, assistant dean for learning and instruction
+Katherine M. Edmondson, assistant dean for students and instruction

 David Howe, assistant dean for finance and administration

 Kevin Mahaney, assistant dean for alumni affairs and development